whiprandolph/bestseller/Part 2 - Why Are We So Lost/05 - Why Are We So Lost.md

 As I was born and raised in an unhealthy culture, all this seemed normal and natural to me until I discovered healthy cultures where people do not live this way.

-Every single human feels a deep urge to stand up for what's right in their culture. _Your urge to "stand for what's right" is the natural urge to uphold the laws of your own culture_.
-In healthy cultures, people are expected to act on that urge.
-In unhealthy cultures, people are trained to repress that urge and punished for acting on it.**[xxx-I replaced "society" with "culture".
-It's not just that the urge is natural, it's that the urge is the motivation to uphold the laws of one's culture, and I want to emphasize that several times in the book.]
+Every single human feels a deep urge to stand up for what's right. _Your urge to "stand for what's right" is your natural urge to uphold the laws of your own culture_.
+In healthy cultures, people are expected to act on that urge because they only live with laws that they actually support.
+In unhealthy cultures, people are trained to repress that urge and are punished for acting on it.
+In addition, many people are forced to live with laws they don't support.

-Unhealthy cultures systematically train people from childhood to "hold back" or "shut down" parts of themselves so they won't honor this urge to stand for what's right against their abusive authorities.**
+Unhealthy cultures systematically train people from childhood to "hold back" or "shut down" parts of themselves so they won't honor this urge to stand for what's right against abusive authorities.

 In healthy cultures, standing for what's right in solidarity with neighbors is not just encouraged -- it's expected.
 Everyone agrees on their laws, and everyone is expected to uphold them to ensure they can maintain a respectful way of life.
 Children are trained from birth to have the courage to consistently uphold their laws with integrity.